-17. Other Stakeholder Feedback (ie graduates and employers)
+17. Other Stakeholder Feedback

 Employer partnerships will be embedded in the programme and the programme team will regularly seek feedback from industry in relation to students' development of entrepreneurial behaviours and competencies.
 Employers can feedback on student work through the consultancy project reports and placement provision reports and make recommendations for design and delivery of teaching and learning activities.